nikitavoloboev/data/docs/movies/movies.md

 I try to review/rank a movie/series/game first thing after consuming the content without seeing what others scored it on as that makes my score not truly honest.
 I try to rank things based firstly on my enjoyment of the content and only after, the actual quality of the acting/cinematography and the rest.

+[In Bruges](https://letterboxd.com/film/in-bruges/) is one my most favorite movies I saw.
+Would love to write a script for something [this good](https://www.youtube.com/watch?v=NQolQHtvqjw) played by such great actors.

 ## Notes

 - [Some film critics to follow](https://www.reddit.com/r/flicks/comments/7lgwp1/having_a_hard_time_finding_quality_critics_on/)